 The general managers and administrative managers of each company in the Group are responsible for maintaining an adequate internal control system and, as managers, they have to issue statements in which they confirm that the internal control system functions correctly.

-The Internal Audit department, within its audit plan, also performs assessments on the internal controls using the self-assessment checklist.
+The Internal Audit Manager, within the department's audit plan, also performs assessments on the internal controls using the self-assessment checklist.